 - At the T-intersection, there will be another Sri Lanna National Park Sign pointing left.
 Follow this down a few hundred meters until the park entrance, hanging left at the Y in the road at the “Entrance” sign.

-Our preferred method to get to the Mae Ngat Dam floating houses is by songthaew so we can relax on the ride up.
-We’ll ask our driver to stop at one of the several markets along the highway and buy chicken wings, potatoes, easy-to-eat fruit, fried pork rinds, sticky rice, Thai chili paste, water, and beer.
+We’ve also gotten to the Mae Ngat Dam floating houses by songthaew.
+We’ll ask the driver to stop at one of the markets along the highway and buy chicken wings, potatoes, easy-to-eat fruit, fried pork rinds, sticky rice, Thai chili paste, water, and beer.
+Then we’ll tell him to come back and pick us up at a specific time the next day.

-The entrance fee to the Sri Lanna National Park is 100 baht and another 20 baht per vehicle.
+The entrance fee to the Sri Lanna National Park is 100 baht per person and another 20 baht per vehicle.

 View Mae Ngat Dam Floating Houses in Chiang Mai in a larger map